-From Jan 2017 to Jul 2017, Garrett missed 9 of 425 roll call votes, which is 2.1%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2017 to Sep 2017, Garrett missed 100 of 529 roll call votes, which is 18.9%.
+This is much worse than the median of 2.2% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|